William D. Pawley

 William Douglas Pawley (September 7, 1896 — January 7, 1977) was a U.S. ambassador and noted businessman who was associated with the Flying Tigers American Volunteer Group (AVG) during World War II.

 Early life

 William Douglas Pawley was born in Florence, South Carolina on September 7, 1896.
 His father was a wealthy businessman based in Cuba, and young Pawley attended private schools in both Havana and Santiago de Cuba.
+He spoke fluent Spanish.
+His father sold supplies to Guantanamo Naval Base.
 He later returned to the United States, where he studied at the Gordon Military Academy in Georgia.